srirymec/devops-sre-learning/terraform/terraform-interview-questsions.md

       }
     }
   ```
-- Run **terraform init -migrate-state** so it's pointing to the new remote backend.
+- Run **terraform init** so it's pointing to the new remote backend.
 </details>

 <details>